Osaka, Japan travel guide

 Insider Tip

-5:00 PM·Immerse yourself in the electric atmosphere of Dotonbori, Osaka's most famous entertainment district.
+5:00 PM·Immerse yourself in the vibrant chaos of Dotonbori, Osaka's most famous entertainment district, known for its dazzling neon signs and lively atmosphere.

 Why Visit